kelceydamage/raspi-rtl/README.md

 ### Creating A Client ()

 At some point I will make alternate functions to the built in client for different use cases.
-In the mean time you can make your own s follows:
+In the mean time you can make your own as follows:
 ```python
 # Import the datatypes, dispatcher, and cache
 from common.datatypes import Envelope